Klipper3d/klipper/docs/Config_Reference.md

 #   The pin corresponding to the TMC2130 chip select line.
 This pin
 #   will be set to low at the start of SPI messages and raised to high
 #   after the message completes.
 This parameter must be provided.
+#spi_speed:
 #spi_bus:
-#spi_speed:
 #spi_software_sclk_pin:
 #spi_software_mosi_pin:
 #spi_software_miso_pin:
-#   These optional parameters allow one to customize the SPI settings
-#   used to communicate with the chip.
+#   See the "common SPI settings" section for a description of the
+#   above parameters.
 microsteps:
 #   The number of microsteps to configure the driver to use.
 Valid
 #   values are 1, 2, 4, 8, 16, 32, 64, 128, 256.
 This parameter must